dataclay/cli-tools/README.md

 *	An Adobe After Effects project file that is already rigged for Templater.
 The project file should open within After Effects without displaying any error dialogs related to missing dependencies such as fonts, footage sources, etc.
 *	A [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file that specifies Templater's configuration and options in JSON format
-*	The CLI launcher script—either [`templater.ps1`](https://github.com/dataclay/cli-tools/tree/master/Windows/templater.ps1) for Windows Powershell or [`templater.sh`](https://github.com/dataclay/cli-tools/tree/master/OSX/templater.sh) provided for OSX Terminal.
+*	The CLI launcher script—either [`templater.ps1`](https://github.com/dataclay/cli-tools/tree/master/Windows/templater.ps1) for Windows Powershell or [`templater.sh`](https://github.com/dataclay/cli-tools/tree/master/OSX/templater.sh) provided for macOS Terminal.

 On Windows, for example, a directory listing of a weather forecast project should include the following files at a bare minimum: